nancykwantify/nancykwantify/README.md

-### Hi, I'm Nancy 👋
+## Hi, I'm Nancy 👋

-I'm a software developer, coffee lover and aspiring ADK 46er.<br> Here to help build a better future as our economy is tranformed by technological advances.
+I'm a software developer, coffee lover and mindful agile enthusiast.<br> Here to help build a better future as our economy is tranformed by technological advances.